misiektoja/lastfm_monitor/README.md

 ```sh
 lastfm_monitor <lastfm_username> -e
 ```

-Inactivity emails include recent songs from the session with skipped and continued track status.
-Configure the number of recent songs to include via the `INACTIVE_EMAIL_RECENT_SONGS_COUNT` configuration option.

 You can also decide to use Last.fm or Spotify URL in "Last played:" / "Track:" field in HTML email notifications (see `USE_LASTFM_URL_IN_LAST_PLAYED` config option).